techtile-by-dramco/experiments/00_calibration/readme.md

 ### Scope Phase measurement procedure

+The Scope Phase measurement procedure involves saving time-domain measurements to USB and processing the data in Python.
 - Trigger on one channel (50%)
 - Phase is measured by a time phase measurement on the scope
 - Triggered by a rising edge